jared-v-hoyt/ExampleFinalProject/Frontend/README.md

     We now have a blank project that we can work in.

 5. We'll start by first creating the available routes for the application.
 The application will only have one route: `<base_url>/products`.
-To create this route, create the `/src/app/products` directory and create a file called `page.tsx` in this new directory.
-Update the file with the following code:
+To create this route, create the `/src/app/products` directory and create two files: `page.tsx` and `page.module.css` in this new directory.
+Update `page.tsx` with the following code:

     ```javascript
     import styles from "./page.module.css"